Skip to content

 What’s the Difference Between Non-Traded REITs and Publicly Traded REITs?

-It’s important to note that some kinds of non-traded REITs, often called life cycle REITs, do not offer periodic redemptions, and liquidity is only offered to shareholders at the end of a specified period and/or when the REIT’s underlying assets are sold or the REIT is listed on a public exchange.5 Institutional investors and/or accredited investors may also have access to private REITs, which differ from non-traded and publicly traded REITs.
-Private REITs are exempt from SEC registration and are generally illiquid, less transparent, and potentially more costly for these investors than public REITs.
+Some non-traded REITs, often called life cycle REITs, do not provide periodic redemptions.
+Instead, investors may only gain at the end of a set period, when the REIT’s underliers are sold or if the REIT eventually lists on a public exchange.8 Institutional investors and accredited investors may also access private REITs, which differ from both non-traded and publicly traded REITs.
+Private REITs are exempt from SEC registration and are generally illiquid, less transparent, and potentially more expensive for investors than public REITs.9

 What Are Some of the Costs and Risks Associated With Non-Traded REITs?

-Advisors should be aware of costs and risks associated with investing in non-traded REITs,7 some of which are outlined below.
+There are costs and risks associated with investing in non-traded REITs, including some outlined below.

-• High Fees – Non-traded REITs are associated with higher upfront fees than many exchange-traded products, representing up to 15% of the offering price.6
+Non-traded REITs often have higher upfront fees than many exchange-traded products, sometimes reaching up to 15% of the offering price.13

-• Source of Distributions – Though the distributions potential tends to be a key reason why advisors may consider non-traded REITs for their portfolios, some of these distributions, especially early in the life cycle, may come from borrowing or principal rather than the operations of the investments.
+Distributions are a reason many advisors may consider non-traded REITs.
+However, especially early in the life cycle, some distributions may come from borrowing or return of principal rather than investment operations.

-• Lack of Transparency – Valuations of non-traded REITs, and their underlying assets, may be less transparent, especially compared to publicly traded REITs, which are driven by the market.
+Valuations of non-traded REITs, and their underlying assets, may be less transparent than those of publicly traded REITs, which reflect market pricing.14

-• Conflicts of Interest – REITs can be managed by external investment advisors, and therefore, the incentives may not always align with shareholders’ investment goals.
+Non-traded REITs can be managed by external advisors, which may create incentives that do not fully align with shareholders’ goals.

 Intelligence & Insights